wagtail/wagtail/docs/getting_started/tutorial.md

 With a keen eye, you may have noticed problems with the `Our blog` page:

-1.  `Our blog` orders posts, which are child pages within it in chronological order.
+1.  `Our blog` orders posts in chronological order.
 Generally blogs display content in _reverse_ chronological order.
 2.  `Our blog` displays all content.
 You want to make sure that it displays only _published_ content.

 To accomplish these, you need to do more than grab the index